lucasgouvea/sms/readme.md

 ## Running the tests

-Considering that the API and Mongo are up, execute:
+Considering that the API is up, execute:

 ```
 npm run test